ErikBurton/JIRA-Quiz-2/README.md

 ## How to Run

-Simply open the `index.html` file in a web browser to start playing the game.
+Open this url https://erikburton.github.io/JIRA-Quiz-2/ in a web browser to start playing the game.

 ## Credits